stefan-beuchert/HandGestureRecognizer/README.md

 In total, these results give us a good understanding of the data.
 They show gestures which might be similar if they are just interpreted frame-by-frame.
 That the algorithms come to similar results which classes should be combined to collections also make our results more reliable.
 We would have been surprised if the algorithms suggest combining different classes.
-Like this they support each other.
+Like this, they support each other.

 ####   <a name="results-scores"></a> c) Score to compare the algorithms
-After generating some graphs, we also calculated some score to compare the algorithms with one number.
+After generating some graphs, we also calculated some scores to compare the algorithms with one number.
 We first tried the accuracy but as this is a multiclass problem and if we calculate a one-vs.-all accuracy metric, we get unreliable results.
 In that case the values for the true negatives are far higher than all the others.
 So we always get good results.